apache/mesos/docs/configuration.md

   </td>
   <td>
-Whether the master/agent should initialize Google logging for the Mesos scheduler and executor drivers, in same way as described here.
+Whether the master/agent should initialize Google logging for the scheduler and executor drivers, in the same way as described here.
 The scheduler/executor drivers have separate logs and do not get written to the master/agent logs.
 <p/>